 Risk: Cash feels like just another paycheck.
-Plus, with cash being neither exclusive or memorable, it misses the primary goals of your in-person sales events.
+Plus, with cash being neither exclusive or memorable, it misses the primary goals of your in-person sales events or incentive program.

 Risk: Virtual events just add to Zoom fatigue and decreased engagement.
 And similar to cash, they also miss the opportunity to create lasting memories or give your reps the adventure they’re craving.

 All of these options have risks that outweigh the pros.
-However, there are options out there that allow you to mitigate risk and celebrate the pieces that made your in-person events great.
+However, there are options out there that allow you to mitigate risk and celebrate the pieces that made your pre-pandemic sales incentive programs and in-person events great.

 As Tom Castley said, “you just have to get creative!”

-And one of those creative options is a service like Blueboard that offers the choice of individual luxury experiences and bucket list trips that reps can do on their own.
+And one of those creative options is a sales recognition program like Blueboard that offers the choice of individual luxury experiences and bucket list trips that reps can do on their own.

-How Blueboard’s Choose Your Own President’s Club works.
+How Blueboard’s Choose Your Own President’s Club program works.

 - Send an experiential reward to your rep’s inbox in less than 15 seconds.

-- Employees browse a hand-curated experience menu and choose their favorite when they’re ready.
+- Employees browse a hand-curated experience menu and choose their favorite reward when they’re ready.